ol-pg/ml-zoomcamp/capstone_project1/README.md

-# TikTok User Engagement Data
+# DTC Zoomcamp Q&A Challenge

 Hi there!
 This is my capstone 1 project for Machine Learning Zoomcamp 2023.